Global health leaders issue call to action for vaccines in next decade

 Levine and Moxon both wrote papers recently as part of a series published in The Lancet, which looks in-depth at the past successes of vaccines, the current role of industry and what needs to happen to move forward.
 The series was published a few weeks before a separate but related press conference, hosted by the National Foundation for Infectious Diseases (NFID).
 Although the events were separate, the message was the same: Vaccines save lives, and that message needs to be communicated to the public and policymakers that fund vaccine research.

-One of the papers in the series, co-written by Infectious Diseases in Children Editorial Board member Steven B. Black, MD, of Cincinnati Children’s Hospital, focuses on vaccine discovery and translation of new vaccine technology.
+One of the papers in the series, co-written by Steven B. Black, MD, of Cincinnati Children’s Hospital, focuses on vaccine discovery and translation of new vaccine technology.